 For some investigations that result in a referral for charges, a disciplinary hearing is avoided through a signed consent agreement between the physician and the Board.
 These agreements are reached only if they include terms that adequately protect the public and address the physician's misconduct.
-The benefit of these negotiated settlements is that they avoid the time and expense of a hearing.
-In 2017, approximately 70 percent of Board actions resulted from negotiated agreements (see Figure 4).
+The benefit of these negotiated settlements is that they increase efficiency and expedience in avoiding the time and expense of a hearing.
+In 2020, approximately 76 percent of Board actions resulted from negotiated agreements (see Figure 4).